BIBLE PASSAGE:

 ACTION:

-How much enthusiasm do you have regarding your relationship with the Lord?
+– How much enthusiasm do I have regarding my relationship with the Lord?

-Can others detect your zeal for the Lord?
+– Can others detect my zeal for the Lord?

-to Hebrews 10:24-25, or is attending church just another event on your task list, or
+attending church as just another event on my task list for the week?

 Pray,

-things, but failing to show it regarding You.
-Teach me to be less inhibited
+other things but failing to show it regarding You.
+Teach me to be

 Discussion